 Outside of having a master’s degree, there is no way to increase your chances of being selected in the lottery.
 However, you can drastically increase your petition’s chances of being approved by the USCIS.
 Avoiding simple mistakes, common pitfalls, and unnecessary delays can save you both time and money in your immigration case.

-Here at SGM Law Group, we have helped countless people and companies work through the H-1B process.
-From making sure that all of the H-1B requirements are met to addressing any obstacles such as Requests for Evidence, our expert team of attorneys stands ready to handle every aspect of your case.
+VisaNation Law Group has helped countless people and companies work through the H-1B process.
+From making sure that all of the H-1B requirements are met to addressing any obstacles such as Requests for Evidence, their expert team of attorneys stands ready to handle every aspect of your case.

-To get in touch with one of our lawyers, fill out this contact form today and see if you qualify for a free consultation.
+To get in touch with VisaNation Law Group, fill out this contact form today and see if you qualify for a free consultation.